census-instrumentation/opencensus-go/README.md

 Views are how Measures are aggregated.
 You can think of them as queries over the set of recorded data points (Measurements).

-Views have two parts: the tags to group by and the aggregation function used.
+Views have two parts: the tags to group by and the aggregation type used.

 Currently four types of aggregations are supported:
 * CountAggregation is used to count the number of times a sample was recorded.